mathematicalcoffee/advent-of-code/README.md

 |  03 | "Overlaps" logic does my head in for some reason.
 Took much longer than it should.
 Part 2 was pleasingly trivial from the part 1 data.table. |
 |  02 | I LOVE `data.table`.
 But also, R lets you do `"5" < 15` without raising exception?!?! (and returns a bool)                                   |
 |  01 | imagine that - the function that said it "extracts the last match" doesn't. ✟ ℝ.𝕀.ℙ. ✟                                                       |

+Todo:

+* day 18
+  - implement shoestring formula for area-inside-poly
+* day 17
+  - optimise the creation of the adjacency-matrix (pre-allocate the sparse matrix OR don't make a matrix at all)
+  - write Dijkstra myself